claesgill/azure_ml_workshop/README.md

 Lastly we will thank you for your participation and if you had problems following this workshop or have suggestion for a change please file a [issue](/issue).

+## Disclaimer
+This repo is heavily based of, and a very compressed version of @shoresh57's [AI-ML-Workshop-Azure](https://github.com/shoresh57/AI-ML-Workshop-Azure/) repository.
+If you want a deeper dive into Azure ML I suggest you check out his repository that contains very thorough tutorials.

 ## TODO
 * [x] Please file a [issue](#issues) if you had problems following this workshop or have suggestion for change
 * [x] Fill in Creatin pipeline